mother and son on rooftop

 What Is a Personal Loan?
 How Do Personal Loans Work?

-A personal loan is a flexible type of loan issued by a bank, credit union, or online lender that you pay back in regular, fixed payments over a set term.
+A personal loan is a flexible type of loan issued by a bank, credit union, or online lender that you pay back in regular installments, typically at a fixed rate and over a set term.

 Personal loans work a little differently than other types of loans.
 Consumer loans typically specify what the money should be spent on: Mortgages are used to purchase or refinance homes, and student loans are used to pay for an education.
-But there aren’t as many restrictions on how you can or can’t spend personal loan funds, which allows for more flexibility than other types of loans.
+But with a personal loan, you can usually use it however you see fit, whether that means consolidating debt, paying off a major medical bill, or financing a wedding.

-Read on to learn more about how personal loans work, including how much you can borrow, how to apply, and the different types of personal loans.
+Read on to learn more about how personal loans work, including how to apply and the different types of personal loans.

 Key Points